portalsam1/CurrencyConverter/README.md

   * **Replacing the default APIKey**

     • The API key this plugin uses can be found in the config.yml file under the *CurrencyConverter* folder in plugins.
 It is **Highly** reccomended that this be changed from the default so the plugin doesn't run out of queries when trying to get new information.
+You can get a new API Key at https://free.currencyconverterapi.com/free-api-key.
 The plugin will still function without a new API Key or if it hits the query limit, but the information given back may not be accurate. (*Currency Information embedded is from Saturday, April 17, 2021*)

   * **Default help**